 The Lower Zambezi REDD+ Project was our initial pilot project.
-Since its inception, we have gone on to achieve unique milestones for both Zambia and Africa by becoming the first Verified Carbon Standard verified project in the country, and the first in Africa to earn gold level validation against all 3 categories for the Climate, Community and Biodiversity Standard for our exceptional community level and environmental impacts.
+Since its inception, we have gone on to achieve unique milestones for both Zambia and Africa by becoming the first Verified Carbon Standard verified project in the country and then going on to achieve another 5 consecutive verifications.
+LZRP was also the first REDD+ project in Africa to earn gold level validation against all 3 categories for the Climate, Community and Biodiversity Standard for our exceptional community level and environmental impacts.
 We are most proud of our community impacts, that wildlife numbers are increasing in the Lower Zambezi REDD+ Project, and of our hard-working and committed team.

-BCP now employs over 100 people working across 11 Chiefdoms in two Provinces in Zambia working on the front-lines to help conserve more than 1 million hectares of threatened wildlife habitat.
+BCP now employs over 100 people working across 12 Chiefdoms in two Provinces in Zambia working on the front-lines to help conserve close to 1 million hectares of threatened wildlife habitat.

 In 2015 we achieved another unique milestone when the Lower Zambezi National Park became the first park in the world to go carbon neutral from operations.
 In 2017, we became the world’s third highest ranked B Corp for our social and environmental impacts.

-The past six years have been hard work.
+The past eight years have been hard work.
 Yet with the support of our partners, we are making forest conservation valuable to people.